skupperproject/skupper/doc/tls/README.md

 ## TLS Credentials Requirements

 Skupper uses mutual TLS (mTLS) to establish Links between Sites.
+The Site that initiates the Link acts at the TLS client to the RouterAccess, which acts as the TLS server, The server side must present a valid server certificate and the client side must present its client certificate and both side validate each other's certificate (mTLS)  using a trusted CA```
-Each side of these connections, the Link and the RouterAccess that it connects to, must present a valid certificate and validate the peer's certificate using a trusted CA. Any intermediate load balancers between Sites should use TLS passthrough (i.e. should not terminate TLS.)
+CA. Any intermediate load balancers between Sites should use TLS passthrough (i.e. should not terminate TLS.)
 Terminating TLS will prevent the routers on either site from authenticating one another.